techidaily/site-ai-voice-clone/source/_posts/2024-approved-master-deepface-live-download-and-train-your-live-model.md

 * **Network Requirements:** Your internet speed should be at least 5Mbps for smooth live streaming.
 * **Browser Requirements** : While most browsers are supported, it is recommended to use the latest Chrome browser for optimal and stable performance.

- Once you have checked on all the[equipment requirements](https://virbo.wondershare.com/guide-live.html) , you can go ahead to create your first AI-powered stream.
+ Once you have checked on all the [equipment requirements](https://virbo.wondershare.com/guide-live.html) , you can go ahead to create your first AI-powered stream.
 Here are the steps to follow to create an AI streamer and set it up for interactions with your viewers:

 ##### Step 1 Create a Live Shopping Rooms

- On the[Virbo Live page](https://virbo.wondershare.com/live/) , select “Create a Blank Livestream Room” or choose a template of choice from the available options to create a new livestream room.
+ On the [Virbo Live page](https://virbo.wondershare.com/live/) , select “Create a Blank Livestream Room” or choose a template of choice from the available options to create a new livestream room.

 ![wondershare virbo](https://images.wondershare.com/virbo/article/master-deepface-live-download-and-train-your-live-model-8.jpg)